 - Demonstrated cultural competence and a commitment to incorporating principles of social justice, equity, and inclusion (e.g., Jemez Principles), working effectively with diverse personalities, both on an individual level and in a committee setting.

-- Prior experience in fundraising that includes donor relations with major funders, and membership programs to build a broader donor base.
+- Prior experience in organizational budget management and fundraising that includes donor relations with major funders, and membership programs to build a broader donor base.